 During inflation, almost all materials and labor will rise in price.
 To keep your business afloat, you will have to charge accordingly.
 However, you can’t just raise your prices blindly.
 Before you raise the prices of your goods or services, consider the competition.
 What are they charging?
 You have to work to ensure your product’s value and the prices you charge to keep you in the competition.
 So, use your competitor’s pricing as a guide when preparing to increase the cost of your goods or services.

 Everybody is impacted by inflation.
 Be transparent with your customers about your price increases and why they were necessary.
 Customers appreciate transparency in a business.
 Being open with your customers about the impact of the economy’s inflation rates will allow them to prepare for future price increases, lowering the chances of losing their loyalty to your business.

 Consider the possibilities of continued inflation.
 How can you protect your business from scenarios in which the price of labor continues to increase or the materials needed to create your goods soar in cost?
 Develop a plan and safety net to protect your business from future inflation scenarios.

 If you have unpaid bills, do not just write them off.
 Try to recover by hiring a collection agency.

-It doesn’t matter what industry your small business is in- chances are, you will feel the impact of inflation.
-You don’t have to just suffer through the consequences, though.
-Work to educate yourself on the steps you can take to protect your small business as the entire economy faces the consequences of inflation.
-Consider the goods and services that are bringing your business the most and least value.
+It doesn’t matter what industry your small business is in.
+Chances are, you will feel the impact of inflation.
+You don’t have to suffer through the consequences, though.
+Work to educate yourself on the steps to protect your small business as the entire economy faces the consequences of inflation.
+Consider the goods and services bringing your business the most and least value.
 Keep your eye on your competitors.
 Always have a plan for potential inflation scenarios.
-When it comes to inflation, the more prepared you are, the better.
+Regarding inflation, the more prepared you are, the better.